patchen0518/AutoAgent/README.md

 * 🎯 **Self-Play Agent Customization**
 </br>AutoAgent seamlessly integrates with **A Wide Range** of LLMs (e.g., OpenAI, Anthropic, Deepseek, vLLM, Grok, Huggingface ...)

-* 🚀 **Zero-Code Framework**
-</br>Democratizes AI development by allowing anyone, regardless of coding experience, to create and customize their own agents, tools, and workflows using natural language alone.

 🚀 Unlock the Future of LLM Agents.
 Try 🔥AutoAgent🔥 Now!